Let’s get started on this Supernatural VR Review.

 The songs in Supernatural VR are songs you likely know.
 The musical selection is really endless.
 From Billie Eilish, The Weeknd, Nirvana, Diana Ross, Lady Gaga, Panic!
 At the Disco to Macklemore.
 It goes on and on.
 This is likely a good portion of where the monthly cost from the subscription goes.

 These songs are built-in and included with no additional work which is a big plus for many.
 Many other fitness games offer custom songs, but they are third-party, not officially supported, and usually involve you downloading things to your computer and installing them onto the headset manually.
-A few other VR fitness games like Synth Riders and Audio Trip have songs built-in from artists that you likely know, and they don’t have the subscription cost Supernatural does.

 Unfortunately, a huge downside of Supernatural is there is no ability to create your own playlist from all these songs or upload your own custom songs.
 You are also NOT able to just select one song and play it.
 That’s right.
 You have to select the entire premade workout playlist and play through EACH song.
 You can’t skip any.